Personal statement and law school application tips

 Why is the personal statement so important to the law school application?

-Watch this video to find out why it is incredibly important to spend time writing a stellar (not mediocre or good) personal statement for your law school application.
+Watch this video to find out why it is incredibly important to spend time writing a stellar (not okay or good) personal statement for your law school application.
 Back to top.

 How do I write a law school personal statement?

-Next, read this 16-page FREE 16-page Law School Personal Statement Packet.
+Next, read this 16-page Law School Personal Statement Packet.

-The 16-page packet contains real essays from real students that I worked with when I was a Pre-Law Adviser at the UW.
-There are 7 personal statements and 4 diversity statements.
-All of these students got into great law schools and many received scholarships.
+The packet contains seven personal statements and four diversity statements from real students that Peg Cheng worked with when she was a prelaw adviser at the University of Washington.
+All of these students were admitted into great law schools and many received substantial scholarships.

 I have a boring life.
 What do I write about?

-Even if you think you have a boring life and have no hope for writing an interesting law school personal statement, you should still watch this video.
+If you think you have a boring life and have no hope for writing an interesting law school personal statement, you should absolutely watch this video.
 Back to top.

 How do I find ideas for my personal statement?

 If after reading the packet you think that writing a great personal statement is only about having a tragic life story, you are missing the point.
-Watch this video, then go back and read the essays again.
+Watch this video and then go back and read the essays again.
+If you read more carefully, you will see that lessons can stem from all kinds of experiences, not just negative ones.
+Experiencing trajedy is not a requirement for writing a great personal statement.
+Back to top.

 LAW SCHOOL ADDENDA TIPS